mrexodia/cxx-common-cmake/README.md

 cmake --build build
 ```

+_Linux_: For Ubuntu/Debian you need to run: `sudo apt install gcc-multilib g++-multilib gcc-12 g++-12`.
+This is necessary for cross-compiling a part of remill in 32-bit.

 ## Debugging

 - If a build of a submodule fails and you want to force a rebuild you can delete `build/<submodule>-prefix`